What is the purpose of government?

-Where does man come from?
+Where does the idea of equality come from?

 The emphasis of the class will be to annotate literature and share in class discussions.
 Based on notes and discussions centered on essential life questions, students will demonstrate understanding of themes as they construct a variety of essays designed to encourage a modern culture to engage with and learn timeless lessons from classic literature.